 potential to earn consistent above-average returns in the long

 term.
-In the current quarter, Honeywell has restructured its
+In the last reported quarter, Honeywell restructured its

 operating segments to leverage on the shared business models and

 the engineering and technology similarities.
 The company has a

 flexible yet disciplined focus on cost and productivity, and

 maintains a conservative balance sheet.
 Honeywell also continues to

 benefit from investments in new products and services.
 However,

 adverse foreign currency translations and volatility in commodity